Xcceleran-do/snet-aigents-service/reputation/README.md

 # Testing

-Point to a running aigents instance in settings.py
+Point to a running aigents instance in settings.py (needs to be an admin account)

 python3 aigents_reputation_service.py